 Our core facility provides an interface between the campus network and our Internet Service Providers.
 Our primary internet link is 5 Gps and the secondary is 2Gps.
 In a typical month during the semester the network handles about 40 petabytes (more or less) of data inbound from the internet to campus users, plus about half that heading outbound.
 Besides routing functions, our core facility manages registration of user network equipment, firewall protections, intrusion prevention, wireless networking, virtual private networking, and overall traffic monitoring / regulation.
 It also hosts a number of servers carrying out different supporting functions for networking.

 Besides data moving among user computers and other user devices, the campus network handles traffic for campus fire alarms, energy management systems, Voice-Over-IP phones, security cameras, electronic display boards and a host of other smaller-scale devices.

 The network is very reliable.
 Our goal is to provide network connectivity with a reliability of .999, which means that services will be unavailable for less than nine hours in an entire year.
 Not counting the occasional planned outage to allow for maintenance work, we have successfully met that goal.
 Sometimes segments of the network can fail when individual pieces of equipment on the network edge break.
 For example, a stack of switches could go down in a power failure, or a fiber optic cable could degrade - this could affect users in half a building.
-Routine monitoring usually reveals these issues (or the users call the Help Desk), and we respond to quickly repair the faulty hardware.
+Routine monitoring usually reveals these issues, and we respond to quickly repair the faulty hardware.